Unified SSO for Microsoft Entra ID (formerly Azure Active Directory)

 Attributes and Claims page with Add new claim button highlighted.

-Add a new claim to Azure AD.
+Add a new claim to Microsoft Entra ID.

 Step 7: Get metadata URL

-Get the metadata URL from Azure AD:
+Get the metadata URL from the Microsoft Entra admin center:

 1. Go to SAML Signing Certificate.